orvi-tmp/learning-c-with-pebble/chapter3.md

 This is a bit contrived, but it makes a point.
 There are two blocks here: an outer block where the declarations of `positionX` and `positionZ` happen and an inner block where the declarations of `positionY` and `porportion` happen.
 The curly brackets are block delimiters.

-Here are two rules about accessibility of declared names in C:
+Here are two rules about accessibility -- or scope -- of declared names in C:

 1. You must declare names before you use them.
 2. Code can only access names declared at the current block level and outer block levels.

 These rules mean that names at inner block levels are inaccessible.
 So in the above example, the declaration of `proportion` that uses the variable `positionZ` is actually illegal; the use of both `proportion` and `positionY` in the declaration of `positionZ` is also illegal.
 The reference to `positionX` in the declaration of `positionY` is fine, because `positionX` is declared in the outer block.